heba-abdelwahab25/linux-filesystem-recovery/README.md

 # linux-filesystem-recovery
 This project documents a real-world incident where a 600GB directory became inaccessible after mounting another filesystem over it, followed by accidental writes, resulting in major data loss.
-The project demonstrates recovery techniques and lessons learned.
+This repo presents my experience, recovery techniques and lessons learned.
 ![Mount Error](images/mount_error.png)